The purpose of this policy is to outline overall purchasing requirements and expectations for use by all Pomona College personnel.

 If a supplier needs to be added to Workday, the requestor must complete a Supplier Request in Workday.
 This process is administered by Accounts Payable, who will first verify whether the supplier already exists in the system and may also check several other sources (the Federal ‘do not use’ list, US Treasury, etc.) before deciding whether to add a supplier.
-AP will also obtain a signed W-9/Vendor Data Record from the supplier.
+A signed W-9/Vendor Data Record is required to be obtained from the supplier.

 Additional Special Approvals

 Restricted Commodities.
 The purchase of certain commodities, such as any radioactive element or large pieces of equipment, may require special steps and/or an additional approval from the Dean’s Office before it can be acquired.

 Each department is responsible for identifying who is authorized to access Workday to obtain general ledger activity reports (budget versus actual).
 After receiving a request for access to the accounting system, the Director of Finance Operations is responsible for setting up the appropriate personnel and maintaining access.

 Employees must be authorized to commit the College’s resources to a purchase.
 College faculty and staff are responsible for adherence to all sections of the policy.
 Examples of improper use of purchasing authority include: